Circuit2TikZ/CircuiTikZ-Designer/README.md

 All controls of the application are explained in the help menu in the top right corner via the circled questionmark in the application itself.

+If you help, please use the [general discussions](https://github.com/Circuit2TikZ/CircuiTikZ-Designer/discussions/categories/general) page.

 ## Contributing

+### Bug reporting

-Please use the [issues page](https://github.com/Circuit2TikZ/CircuiTikZ-Designer/issues) of the project to report bugs and suggest features.
+Please use the [issues page](https://github.com/Circuit2TikZ/CircuiTikZ-Designer/issues) of the project to report bugs.
 Please always provide steps on how to reproduce the bug.

+### Feature requests

+You can post feature requests and discuss them on the [discussions](https://github.com/Circuit2TikZ/CircuiTikZ-Designer/discussions/categories/ideas) page.

+### Contribute code/component implementations

+Fork the repo, and create a pull request.
+Please always test your code thoroughly!